expo/expo/docs/pages/tutorial/configuration.md

 <br />
 <br />

 Save this image to the `assets` directory inside of your project and call it `icon.png` &mdash; replace the existing file.
 Reload the app.
 That's all you need to do!
-You will see the icon in various places in the Expo client, and when you do a standalone app build for submission to the stores it will be used as the icon on the users' home screens.
+You will see the icon in various places in Expo Go, and when you do a standalone app build for submission to the stores it will be used as the icon on the users' home screens.

 ## We have completed our app!